Tiger FM

 Leaders, environmental activists, and members of the public concerned about climate change have strongly opposed the government’s decision to allocate Kitubulu Central Forest Reserve in Entebbe to a Chinese investor for development.

-The development, confirmed by the Minister of State for Investment and Privatization, Hon.
+The project, confirmed by the Minister of State for Investment and Privatisation, Hon.
 Evelyn Anite, involves the construction of government offices and other modern facilities.

-However, the plan has been met with resistance from local leaders, including the Mayor of Entebbe, Fabrice Rulinda, who says the area already has enough hotels and infrastructure.
+However, the plan has faced resistance from local leaders, including the Mayor of Entebbe, Fabrice Rulinda, who argues that the area already has sufficient hotels and infrastructure.

-When contacted, Mr. Emmanuel Mangiraguha, Executive Director of the National Forestry Authority (NFA), said that the forest management plan supports conservation through wise use, focusing on sustainable utilization and eco-tourism.
+When contacted, Mr Emmanuel Mangiraguha, Executive Director of the National Forestry Authority (NFA), stated that the forest management plan supports conservation through wise use, focusing on sustainable utilisation and eco-tourism.

 Meanwhile, environmental activists have condemned the move, describing it as a threat to Uganda’s forest cover and climate resilience.
-Dickens Ochero, an environmental activist and Partnership & Resource Mobilization Officer at Youth Go Green, described the development as “a battle to save Kitubulu.”
+Dickens Ochero, an environmental activist and Partnership and Resource Mobilisation Officer at Youth Go Green, described the development as “a battle to save Kitubulu.”

 Environmentalists warn that if the forest giveaway proceeds, Uganda’s climate change mitigation efforts could face serious setbacks in the future.